FPL | Generating Power for Our Future

 One of the cleanest utilities in the nation

 FPL uses a diverse mix of fuels at our power plants to generate reliable electricity.
 Because of our fuel mix, FPL is recognized as a clean energy company, with one of the lowest emissions profiles among U.S. utilities.
 FPL’s carbon dioxide emissions rate, for example, is 35 percent better than the industry average.
 FPL currently obtains most of our electricity from clean-burning natural gas.
 Nuclear power, which produces no greenhouse gas emissions, is responsible for another significant portion of power production.
-In addition, FPL began operation of our first commercial-scale solar generation facility in 2009, another in 2010, and we are building additional solar energy facilities in the Sunshine State.
+In addition, FPL has begun operation of three commercial-scale, emissions-free solar energy facilities in the Sunshine State.

 No. 2 in energy efficiency